 UCC ONLINE responds to the growing number of students who are eager to earn university degrees but who require more flexibility than the traditional on-campus courses allow.
 Studying via UCC Online is an attractive alternative because you can:

 UCC Online is a distance learning vehicle which uses technology to deliver UCC’s degree programmes.
-The programmes offered through UCC Online are offered using the following models:
+The programmes offered through UCC Online use the following models:

 - Fully online (except for end-of-module examinations for students in Jamaica).
 Students in Jamaica sit their end-of-module exams at their respective UCC Campus.

-- Hybrid model, that is, students have the option to complete some of their courses online and other courses in the traditional face-to-face/classroom option.
-The Hybrid model is available currently only to students residing in Jamaica who can choose to complete a course at one of UCC’s campuses.
-The conduct of a face-to-face class is subject to enrolment numbers at the UCC campus.
-The UCC Online programmes demand the same standard of academic performance and rigor from students as is required from students in traditional UCC programmes.
+- Hybrid model, that is, students have the option of selecting to pursue some of their courses online and other courses in the traditional face-to-face/classroom option.
+The hybrid model is available currently only to students residing in Jamaica who can choose to pursue a course at one of UCC’s campuses.

-2. How does the UCC Online mode of delivery work??
+- How does the UCC Online mode of delivery work?

 Students receive their instruction from lecturers via a web-based learning platform known as MOODLE.